 - Avoid touching your eyes, nose, and mouth.

-- Wear a personal face mask per CDC recommendations.
+- Wear a personal face mask per CDC and WA requirements.

 - Keep frequently used, shared, and communal surfaces and objects clean and disinfected.

 - Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.

 Remember, if you’re going to spend time with other people, outside is better than inside.